otvin/compiler/README.md

   * When Real and Integer combined in an operation, result is a Real
 * Logical operators: equal to, not equal, less than, less than or equal, greater than, greater than or equal
   * both Real and Integer
+* String Operators:
+  * concat()
 * Procedures and Functions
   *  Parameters passed by value or by reference
-  *  Up to 8 Real parameters by value, up to a combined 6 Integer + by reference parameters
+  *  Up to 8 Real parameters by value, up to a combined 6 Integer/String or by reference parameters
   *  Integers passed in byval to Real parameters get converted to Real
   *  Recursion
 * Write() and Writeln() to stdout